British Liver Nurses' Association

-The British Association for the Study of the Liver Nurse Forum (BASLNF) is a special interest group of the British Association for the Study of the Liver (BASL).
+The British Liver Nurses' Association (BLNA) is a special interest group of the British Association for the Study of the Liver (BASL).
 The BLNA is a new organisation formed following a merger of the BASL Nurse Forum and the British Liver Nurse Forum and will be launched at the Nurses Meeting at BASL on 21st September 2017.
 It is a professional nursing organisation aiming to develop knowledge and understanding of liver disease, in order to improve the quality of patient care, through:

 - The advancement of good clinical practice in the care of individuals with, or at risk of liver disease;